alaahatem/Arqam/README.md

 Note :
-Assigning a collector with more than 2 matches won't be accepted Assigning a collector a match that is yet to be played won't be accepted
+Assigning a collector with more than 2 matches won't be accepted and assigning a collector a match that is yet to be played won't be accepted

 - GET history of assignments of a specific collector with id 2